 - Cook the pasta according to package directions.
 Drain and set aside.

 - Add the tomato sauce and chicken broth and simmer for 30 minutes.
-Do not boil just simmer on a medium low heat.
+Do not boil just simmer on medium-low heat.

-- Stir in the ricotta and Parmesan cheese until melted.
+- Remove from the heat and stir in the ricotta and Parmesan cheese until melted.

 - Place a handful (or whatever size you like) of pasta in a bowl.
 Ladle the soup over the pasta and top with chopped parsley, basil, and more Parmesan cheese.